People have trouble discerning what’s real these days.

 Not too long ago, Derek Halpern stated that we are facing a content credibility crisis and I believe it.

-I have seen a major mainstream magazine publish an article which I found contained incomplete tax advice.
+I have seen a major mainstream magazine publish an article that I found contained incomplete tax advice.

 …which led to the following interaction: